SpartanNash: Collect A Safe 4.1% Yield From This Undervalued Grocer (NASDAQ:SPTN)

 A Look Into SpartanNash

-SpartanNash is a Fortune 400 company and is the fifth largest food distributor in the United States.
+SpartanNash is a Fortune 400 company and is the fifth-largest food distributor in the United States.
 It is also a leading grocery distributor to U.S. military commissaries.
 It currently operates more than 155 corporate-owned retail stores in nine states, and distributes to more than 2,100 independent retail locations.
 SpartanNash currently employs nearly 19,000 employees, and in 2019, generated $8.5 billion in total revenue.

 As seen below, its store-presence is in the Midwest, and North-central regions of the U.S., with a heavy presence in Michigan, where its corporate headquarters are located.
 Its wholesale and military food distribution centers extend to the Mid-Atlantic, Southeast, and Texas/Oklahoma.